Intro Presentation (click)

 Objectives:

-1. Students will understand how business has and does transform culture and society in Las Vegas and L.A.
+1. Students will understand how business has and does transform culture and society in Las Vegas.

 2. Students will thoughtfully reflect and write on some key aspect of business’ effects on society.

-3. Students will learn about the entertainment, fashion, and hospitality industries in Vegas and Los Angeles.
+3. Students will learn about the entertainment, fashion, and hospitality industries in Vegas.

 4. Students will understand key concepts such as consumerism, commodification, hyperreality, smart growth, etc.

-5. Students will have interactions with people in business, government, and civic groups to help them understand LV and LA.
+5. Students will have interactions with people in business, government, and civic groups to help them understand LV.

 Course Requirements: